 Hemp has been a subject of debate for many decades in the USA and across the globe.
 This is because hemp belongs to the cannabis family of plants.
-As such, it is closely associated with marijuana which is also a cannabis plant.
+As such, it is closely associated with marijuana, a cannabis plant.
 So, is it alright to smoke hemp?
 Are there any significant benefits or disadvantages of smoking the industrial hemp plant?

-But before we discuss whether you can smoke hemp or not, first let us make a distinction between hemp and marijuana.
+But before we discuss whether you can smoke hemp or not, let us distinguish between hemp and marijuana.
 This will help us understand why marijuana is smoked and how hemp is different.

-What comes to most people’s mind when marijuana or weed is mentioned is getting high after smoking.
+What comes to most people’s minds when marijuana or weed is mentioned is getting high after smoking.
 However, hemp is associated with CBD oil and the many derivatives that can be processed from the plant.
-You can use the seeds, stalk, flowers, and leaves to produce various products.
-Some of the products you can produce from hemp include bioplastics, hemp paper, hemp milk, hemp wick, to name but some.
+You can use seeds, stalks, flowers, and leaves to produce various products.
+Some of the products you can produce from hemp include bioplastics, hemp paper, hemp milk, and hemp wick, to name but some.

 How Different Is Hemp From Marijuana?

-The signing of the 2018 Farm Bill by the USA President Donald Trump on December 2018, revived the hemp industry.
-In this regard, a common question people ask is how different hemp is from marijuana.
-First, legally speaking, hemp is legal at the federal state level while marijuana is not.
+The signing of the 2018 Farm Bill by USA President Donald Trump on December 2018 revived the hemp industry.
+In this regard, a common question is how different hemp is from marijuana.
+First, legally speaking, hemp is legal at the federal-state level, while marijuana is not.
 The 2018 USA farm bill put a clear distinction between hemp and marijuana.

-Whereas in the past hemp was classified with marijuana, heroin, LCD and other drugs under the Controlled Substances Act, now it is not.
+Whereas in the past, hemp was classified with marijuana, heroin, LCD, and other drugs under the Controlled Substances Act, now it is not.
 That leaves marijuana in the Controlled Substances Act, under Schedule I substance.
 Therefore, illegal and only legalized in some states in the USA.
-It is illegal to handle marijuana in some states and if you are found in possession of marijuana or you are high from it, you can get imprisonment.
+It is unlawful to handle marijuana in some states, and if you are found in possession of marijuana or you are high from it, you can get imprisonment.

 Why is hemp different from marijuana?
 A distinction that even the law recognizes